factly/election-results/README.md

 * cd into the state for which you would like to scrape the results. for eg if you want to scrape the election results for Assam:
     * cd assam
-* Execute the following command:
+* Execute the following command for the results for constituency-wise all candidates:
+    * scrapy crawl cw-all-candidates -a endpoint=live -t csv -o - > ../results/assam-cw-all-candidates.csv (This is for the live results)
-    * scrapy crawl cw-all-candidates -t csv -o - > assam-cw-all-candidates.csv
+    * scrapy crawl cw-all-candidates -a endpoint=archive -t csv -o - > ../results/assam-cw-all-candidates.csv (This is for the archived results)

-    * scrapy crawl cw-all-candidates -t csv --nolog -o - > assam-cw-all-candidates.csv (If you prefer executing the script without logging on the console)
+    * scrapy crawl cw-all-candidates -a endpoint=live --nolog -t csv -o - > ../results/assam-cw-all-candidates.csv (If you prefer executing the script without logging on the console)

+* Execute the following command for the constituency-wise trends:
+    * scrapy crawl cw-trends -a endpoint=live -t csv -o - > ../results/assam-cw-trends.csv (This is for the live results)
+    * scrapy crawl cw-trends -a endpoint=archive -t csv -o - > ../results/assam-cw-trends.csv (This is for the archived results)

+    * scrapy crawl cw-trends -a endpoint=live --nolog -t csv -o - > ../results/assam-cw-trends.csv (If you prefer executing the script without logging on the console)

+* Execute the following command to get the party-wise results for all states:
+    * cd pwresults
+    * scrapy crawl pw-results -a endpoint=live -t csv -o - > ../results/assam-pw-results.csv (This is for the live results)
+    * scrapy crawl pw-results -a endpoint=archive -t csv -o - > ../results/assam-pw-results.csv (This is for the archived results)

+    * scrapy crawl pw-results -a endpoint=live --nolog -t csv -o - > ../results/pw-results.csv (If you prefer executing the script without logging on the console)

-* The above command creates a new file with the name results.csv with the scraped election results for the state.
-If you run this multiple times it replaces the existing results.csv file.
+* The above commands creates new files in the results directory with the scraped election results for the state.
+If you run this multiple times it replaces the existing files.